 Once a target has been primed, hitting them with any Detonator ability will trigger an explosion, which deals more damage and activates a combo.

 Mastering when to time your combos and coordinating with your team will take a lot of practice.
-However, it’s worth it as combos become essential in endgame battles and make Anthem’s combat feel much more engaging.
+However, it’s worth it as combos become crucial in endgame battles and make Anthem’s combat feel much more engaging.

 Primers & Detonators

-Earlier we mentioned Primers and Detonators and now we’re going to go into detail about what they are and how they work.
+Earlier, we mentioned Primers and Detonators, and now we’re going to go into detail about what they are and how they work.

-Since it can be hard to decipher all of the game’s different symbols we’ll make it easy: the symbol for Primers is a ring with a circle inside while Detonators are depicted by a four-pointed star depicts detonators.
+Since it can be hard to decipher all of the game’s different symbols, we’ll make it easy: the symbol for Primers is a ring with a circle inside, while a four-pointed star depicts detonators.

 Elemental Types & Status Effects

-Acid lowers enemy resistances and makes them more vulnerable to damage, and Electric shocks enemies and causes them to spread the effect to others nearby.
-Additionally, there is a diamond symbol which represents abilities that deal Blast damage and a crosshair for Kinetic.
+Acid lowers enemy resistances and makes them more vulnerable to damage.
+Electric shocks enemies and causes them to spread the effect to others nearby.
+Additionally, there is a diamond symbol that represents abilities that deal Blast damage and a crosshair for Kinetic.

-Since the Storm’s combo effect can spread status effects to nearby enemies and the Interceptor’s allows it cover itself in an elemental aura that can be used on enemies, these two Javelins are best for priming multiple targets quickly.
+Since the Storm’s combo effect can spread status effects to nearby enemies and the Interceptor allows to cover itself in an elemental aura that can be used on enemies, these two Javelins are best for priming multiple targets quickly.

 For example, a Storm player may use an electric Primer like Shock Burst on an enemy and wait for it to pass the status effect on to other enemies nearby before another player triggers a Detonator ability.
-This would result in a much higher damage threshold and wipe out a lot more weaker enemies in the process.
+This would result in a much higher damage threshold and wipe out a more weaker enemies in the process.